Sunak announces UK growth upgrade, pledges to control inflation | Business

 Sunak announces UK growth upgrade, pledges to control inflation

-Announcing forecasts drawn up by the Office for Budgetary Responsibility (OBR), Sunak said in his budget statement that the economy was likely to grow by 6.5% in 2021, faster than a forecast of 4.0% made in March when Britain was still in a coronavirus lockdown.
+Sunak said in a half-yearly budget statement on Wednesday that the economy was likely to grow by 6.5% in 2021, a lot faster than a forecast of 4.0% made in March when Britain was still in a coronavirus lockdown.
 Since then, the country has moved ahead with its COVID-19 vaccination programme and lifted restrictions on the economy.

-British finance minister Rishi Sunak announced stronger economic growth and lower public borrowing forecasts as the country emerges from the COVID-19 pandemic, and he vowed to protect households from rising inflation.
-Announcing forecasts drawn up by the Office for Budgetary Responsibility (OBR), Sunak said in his budget statement that the economy was likely to grow by 6.5% in 2021, faster than a forecast of 4.0% made in March when Britain was still in a coronavirus lockdown.
+Finance minister Rishi Sunak said stronger economic growth and lower borrowing would allow him to increase public spending as Britain emerges from the COVID-19 pandemic, and he vowed to protect households from rising inflation.
+Sunak said in a half-yearly budget statement on Wednesday that the economy was likely to grow by 6.5% in 2021, a lot faster than a forecast of 4.0% made in March when Britain was still in a coronavirus lockdown.

 Since then, the country has moved ahead with its COVID-19 vaccination programme and lifted restrictions on the economy.
 "Today's budget does not draw a line under COVID.
 We have challenging months ahead."
 Sunak said in a speech to parliament.
 "But today's budget does begin the work of preparing for a new economy post-COVID."